Mumbai: Two men arrested for possession of ‘whale vomit’ worth Rs 1.7 crore, say police

 Ambergris or ‘whale vomit’ is a wax that is produced in the digestive system of sperm whales and is used to make perfumes.

-The Ghatkopar police in Mumbai arrested two people for attempting to sell “whale vomit” or ambergris valued around Rs 1.7 crore in the illicit market, Hindustan Times reported on Wednesday.
+The Ghatkopar police in Mumbai arrested two people for attempting to sell “whale vomit” or ambergris worth around Rs 1.7 crore in the illicit market, Hindustan Times reported on Wednesday.

 Ambergris is a wax that is produced in the digestive system of sperm whales.
 Perfume-makers have used the substance in their formulas for centuries.
 Sperm whales are an endangered species and protected under the Wildlife Act.
 The accused have been arrested under the provisions of the Wildlife Protection Act.